 Because of the crop's changing properties, the facade will change depending on the time of season.
 Making use of natural light, the Tourner Autour du Ried prototype features a circular ceiling opening allowing entry from the sun's bright rays.

-2,790 clicks in 79 w
+Research: 3,240 clicks in 190 w

 Related: 100 examples / 77 photos